 The course is based on cognitive behaviour therapy.
 Cognitive behavioural therapy (CBT) is a talking therapy that can help you manage your problems by changing the way you think and behave.
 It’s most commonly used to treat anxiety and depression, but can be useful for other mental and physical health problems.

 Whilst delivering the course I like to talk to parents about my own experience of living and recovering from postpartum psychosis, antenatal & postnatal anxiety.
-I also talk about my continued daily struggles of living with long term mental illness.
+I also talk about my continued daily struggles of living responsibility OCD and panic.

 Mental health difficulties do not define you or make you a bad parent, by sharing life experiences with others…you realise you are not alone.
 Talking with others who have struggled with mental health can help ‘normalise’ the situation.